Updated: June 14, 2018

 - Stick with using recycled R22 and burn through costs like it’s the ozone layer.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You aren’t required by law to replace your air conditioner.
-Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.
+Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.

-The most straightforward option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment is more efficient and present you superior comfort, helping to lower your energy costs.
+The best option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment will also be more efficient and present you superior comfort, helping to lower your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what you can do.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what you can do.

 The good news

-While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not exaggerated to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.